Why Unlocked Smartphones are better

 Why Unlocked Smartphones are better?

-Furthermore, unlocked devices do not usually contain unnecessary apps, also known as bloatware, which carriers force manufacturers to pre-install.
+Furthermore, refurbished Apple devices do not usually contain unnecessary apps, also known as bloatware, which carriers force manufacturers to pre-install.
 This might seem a trivial issue, but it is important to note that in most cases, bloatware apps can’t be removed from smartphones without some sort of software modifications which could negatively affect a phone’s warranty.

 So, the big question arises if a customer should go for the modern or the classic way of buying phones?